 Let’s start with the basics.
-A preference (according to a quick google search) is defined as a greater liking for one alternative over another or others.
+Preference is defined as a greater liking for one alternative over another (or others).
 Prejudice is the unjust or discriminatory treatment of different categories of people or things, especially on the grounds of race, age, or sex.
-So, when someone says: “No fats, fems, whites, or under 30… just my preference…” is it or isn’t it?
+So, when someone says: “No fats, fems, whites, or under 30; just my preference.”
+Is it or isn’t it?

 Through the ‘preference and prejudice’ we come across daily on gay dating apps, I wanted to see how I measured up against a lot of these “preferences.”
 So here we go…

-I once heard a guy in a bar say: “I’d never date a fat girl.
+I once heard a guy in a bar say; “I’d never date a fat girl.
 It shows she lacks discipline and doesn’t care about herself.
 You only have one body, and that’s what you decide to do with it?
 No, thanks.”
 I sat back and felt a lot of ways.
-On the surface, it sounded like he was being prejudice.
+On the surface, it sounded like this was a prejudice.
 And then I realized, I had a similar view.

 For me, it was: “I’d never date a guy with abs; he’s probably going to expect me to be in the gym and run marathons.”
 But hearing his preference made me realise, I was projecting my own insecurities.
 “No fats” through his paradigm could probably make sense to someone who attaches fitness to ambition.
 But, often, when it’s “no fats” on a profile, the subtext feels discriminatory.

 As a man who leans HWP (height-weight proportionate), I’m guilty of feeling uncomfortable when I read this in a profile.
-But, a good part of me has accepted that if my body is a deal breaker, thanks for saving my time.
-Under this lens, it doesn’t feel like a guy is being prejudice to me or larger bodies.
+But, a good part of me has accepted that if my body is a deal-breaker, thanks for saving my time.
+Under this lens, it doesn’t feel like prejudice towards me or larger bodies.
 Though I can’t help but ask… do you still approach someone even if you aren’t their type?
 I mean really, how many people really end up with their “type” anyway?

 My dad once said: “you know you’re different, a bit effeminate, but it works for you”.
 I was shocked!
 Firstly, I didn’t know he knew such a big word.
 Secondly, it felt like my dad’s new love language was shade.
 And finally, I felt angry.
 How dare you suggest that I, as a man, have anything less than masculine qualities?!
 It was a sobering moment.

 Racial Hang-ups are a thing.
 My primary friend circle is black men.
 All of us date only black men, except one; he’s married to a white guy.
-The rest of us site cultural differences, fetishisation, and a discomfort for a race that simply feels to not like us.
+The rest of us site cultural differences, fetishisation, and discomfort for a race that we simply feel don’t like us.
 It’s our preference.
-Meanwhile people are continually inviting white people to the cookout, which means nothing in the dating world.
+Meanwhile, people are continually inviting white people to the cookout, which means nothing in the dating world.